ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 ### Variables

-[Variables](https://pandoc.org/MANUAL.html#variables) are the metadata you might be used to passing to Pandoc via YAML header (for R Markdown and Quarto).
+[Variables](https://pandoc.org/MANUAL.html#variables) are the metadata you might be used to passing to Pandoc via the YAML header (for R Markdown and Quarto).

 ### Templates